Why Choose mqutils?

 // Same code works everywhere

-consumer, err := mqutils.NewConsumer(url)
+consumer, err := mqutils.NewConsumer(ctx, config)

-consumer.RegisterHandler("process", handler)
+types.RegisterHandler("process", handler)

 consumer.Run(ctx)